 Episode 122: Novice Detective・Ryotsu!
 (Aired 4/4/1999)

-It's a day of cleaning over at the Kameari Park station, with Ryo-san nowhere to be found, and Terai accidentally drops of box of books.
-One of them is a photo album of what the old station looked like, complete with pictures of Bucho/Manager Ohara when he was a simple officer as well as Ryo-san in his early days.
-One of the pictures shows Ryo-san without his uniform, so Ohara decides to tell Nakagawa, Reiko, & Terai about Ryo-san's short time as a detectitve (he was promoted because of how good he is a catching crooks), and his relation with Detective Nambu.
+It's a day of cleaning over at the Kameari Park station, with Ryo-san nowhere to be found, and Terai accidentally drops a box of books.
+One of them is a photo album of what the old station looked like, complete with pictures of Manager Ohara when he was a simple officer, as well as Ryo-san in his early days.
+One of the pictures shows Ryo-san without his uniform, so Ohara decides to tell Nakagawa, Reiko, & Terai about Ryo-san's short time as a detective (he was promoted because of how good he is a catching crooks), and his relation with Detective Nambu.